 Studying biology is taking a look into the inner workings of living things.
 Everything from organ systems, cell division and diversity were taught to me this past 4 years, and I devoured it all up.
 I loved learning about the small details on how our body functioned.
 Protein synthesis, how different amino acids bind to different tRNA.
 The circulatory system, how the heart maintains blood pressure and how it connects to the lymphatic system.
 I remembered staying after class just to learn more about lymph nodes.
 It amazed me how these small details are significant to keeping us alive.

 To indulge my curiosity, I decided to attend summer school at Cambridge University.
 Without hesitation, I picked the Medical and Life sciences course.
-There I was given the opportunity to dive deeper into how our body worked.
+There I grabbed the opportunity to dive deeper into how our body worked.
 We worked in their laboratory, comparing each other’s DNA compositions and even dissected a goat’s lungs.
-They introduced me to new topics I never learned such as how different viruses affect our bodies and more about the women reproductive system.
+They introduced me to new topics, such as how different viruses affect our bodies and more about the women reproductive system.

-From everything I learned, I realized how I could apply my knowledge to my life and not just in my studies.
-After learning about aerobic respiration, I decided to eat more slow digesting carbohydrates than not eating carbs at all to maintain better physical performance.
-After immunity, I was more disciplined into taking my antibiotics to reduce the chances of antibiotic resistance.
+From everything I learned, I realized how I could also apply my knowledge to my daily life.
+After learning about aerobic respiration, instead of eliminating carbs, I decided to eat more slow digesting carbohydrates to maintain better physical performance.
+After learning about immunity, I was more disciplined into taking my antibiotics to reduce the chances of antibiotic resistance.
 After learning how different diseases are transferred, I became more cautious of my hygiene.
 Biology slowly changed my life for the better and for that I became more motivated to learn more.